 Road rage is a problem most drivers have dealt with at some point in their lives.
 Many drivers may have to deal with their own road rage and learn how to keep calm on the highway – but no one should ever be subject to someone else’s angry driving.
 When people get mad on the road, they may drive dangerously, harass other drivers, or even intentionally cause accidents.
 When this happens, can you still get compensation?
-The Dallas car accident attorneys at The Queenan Law Firm explain what happens when someone intentionally causes a car accident.
+An Arlington, TX car accident lawyer at The Queenan Law Firm explains what happens when someone intentionally causes a car accident.

 Insurance Might not Pay for Intentional Crashes

 Using the term “accident,” as opposed to “crash” or “collision” already implies a few things.
 An “accident” is typically caused by someone’s carelessness.
 In most car accident lawsuits, the lawyers and insurance companies representing the victim argue the accident was due to the other driver’s “negligence.”
 This means that the other driver failed to use the proper care, causing the victim’s injuries.

 Many times, proving the other driver’s negligence is the best option, because insurance companies cover injuries due to negligence.
 However, most insurance policies explicitly refuse coverage when their drivers intentionally cause someone else injury.
 That means if a driver swerves to hit a pedestrian, intentionally rams another car off the road, or slams on the brakes to get rear-ended, their insurance might not cover injuries they cause.